bhu1735/PLL_Sky130/README.md

 ![image](https://user-images.githubusercontent.com/88243788/127896919-f1616be2-f0b5-48fe-9bab-342c4374d62c.png)

 ## Frequency Divider (FD):
-The output of a Toggle flip-flop will be half the frequency of the input.
-TFF is implemented using DFF as shown below.
+The output of a Toggle flip-flop (TFF) will be half the frequency of the input.
+TFF is implemented using DFF (Delay flip-flop) as shown below.
 Here, the faded green signal represents the input reference signal.

 ![image](https://user-images.githubusercontent.com/88243788/127897408-95fc3582-edb2-40d2-b00f-87626606c518.png)

-Now, to implement a 8x clock multiplier, then we can add 3 TFFs to get the desired result.
+To implement a 8x clock multiplier, we can add 3 TFFs to get the desired result.

 Before, proceeding further, we shall look at some common terminologies used: